 Happy the food lover visiting Ireland’s western capital who happens on Aoibheann MacNamara’s trio of Galway restaurants at Spanish Arch.

-A wonderful stone-built medieval customs house overlooking the Claddagh Basin is home to Ard Bia (literally ‘High Food’) and its sister restaurants, Ard Bia Café and Nimmo’s, plus a constantly changing exhibition of modern art.
+A wonderful stone-built medieval customs house overlooking the Claddagh Basin is home to Ard Bia (‘High Food’) and its sister restaurants, Ard Bia Café and Nimmo’s, plus a constantly changing exhibition of modern art.
 It’s full of character and atmosphere and everybody loves it for the quality and interest of the food, and the long opening hours - between the three operations, Aoibheann and her team cater for everything from a casual brunch to dinner.

 Aoibheann - a key player in the Galway food scene for many years – is known for her enthusiasm, energy and commitment to quality local foods, and a glance at her menus will have foodies heading straight to her welcoming bright red door.